amir-zeldes/rstWeb/README.md

 If you run into problems getting the software to run, please check the PDF user guide in this repo first, then contact amir.zeldes@georgetown.edu

 ## Server Installation
-1. Make sure Python 2.X is installed (preferably 2.6 or newer)
+1. Make sure Python 2.X is installed (2.6 or newer; 3.X is also supported but less tested)
 2. Unpack all of the files from rstWeb to the directory they will be served from
 3. Configure your Web server to have read, write and execute privileges within this folder
 4. Make sure selenium is installed (e.g. via pip), otherwise screenshots won’t work